asmotor/asmotor/README.md

 # Installing

-## Prebuilt binary
+## Prebuilt binaries
 Binaries can be found in the [releases section](https://github.com/asmotor/asmotor/releases).

-There is no schedule for releases, and binaries are most likely somewhat older than the most recent commit.
+There is no schedule for releases, and binaries in the releases section are most likely somewhat older than the most recent commit.
 Releases happen after a period of dog fooding without any issues.

+"Nightly" pre-built binaries for common platforms can be downloaded [from here](https://www.rift.dk/asmotor/)

 ## Installing from source